Joel-Sony/Internship_deliverables/week6/README.md

-# Week 5 – Flask Notes API with JWT Authentication
+# Week 6 – Updated Flask Notes API with categories, tags and keyword-search
 This project implements a RESTful API using Flask.
+Updated with categories, tags and keyword search

-The Postman Collection is present in [api_tests.yaml](./api_tests.yaml).
+The Postman Collection is present in [updated_api_tests.yaml](./api_tests.yaml).
 The API can be hosted locally

 ## Setup